danipresto/danipresto/README.md

 Welcome to my github !
 My name is Daniel and i'm a Computer Engineering graduate student at Federal University of Ceará (Brazil) .
 I'm always working on improvement of my current skills , and acquirement of new ones 🦉 (love to dive into new stuff).
 </p>

-- 🌀 I’m currently working with C#/ASP.NET Core web system development
+- 🌀 In my current job, i work with C#/ASP.NET Core web system development
 - 🌀 Improving my skills on unit testing and container manangement
+- 🌀 Starting my journey with AWS Cloud Computing

 ### 🌟 Fun facts: